-Three EU trade agreements – with CARIFORUM (the 15 Caribbean Community states and the Dominican Republic), with Central America (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama) and with the Republic of Korea – include a Protocol on Cultural Cooperation with explicit reference to the Convention.
-These Protocols have a broadly similar aim: the granting of preferential treatment to all parties, including regarding the mobility of cultural professionals and the negotiation of coproduction agreements.
-For instance, the EU-Korea Protocol on Cultural Cooperation sets a framework within which the two parties shall cooperate to facilitate exchanges of cultural activities, goods and services, including in the audiovisual sector, and to improve the conditions governing such exchanges.
+Three EU trade agreements – with CARIFORUM (the 15 Caribbean Community states and the Dominican Republic), with Central America, and with the Republic of Korea – include a Protocol on Cultural Cooperation, with explicit reference to the Convention.
+The Protocols on Cultural Cooperation have broadly similar aims, and each allows the granting of preferential treatment to all Parties – including on the mobility of artists, the negotiation of co-production agreements and - in the case of Korea and CARIFORUM - preferential trade access for audiovisual works.

-Several other trade and economic partnerships and political agreements concluded by the EU include references to the Convention and/or its main goals with the aim of safeguarding the diversity of cultural expressions, notably in the audiovisual field.
-Four of these new agreements were signed or entered into force between 2012 and 2016: with the SADC EPA states (Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland), with Colombia and Peru, with Georgia and with Moldova.
+Several more free trade, economic partnership and political agreements concluded by the EU include references to the Convention and/or clauses which aim to safeguard the diversity of cultural expressions, including in the audio-visual field.
+The UNESCO paper describes 10 such EU agreements, of which four were signed or entered into force during the period covered by this report: with the SADC EPA states (Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland), with Colombia and Peru, with Georgia and with Moldova.

 There are also explicit references to the Convention in the EU-China Declaration on Cultural Cooperation, Vietnam Framework Agreement, the Kazakhstan Enhanced Partnership and Cooperation Agreement, and the Mongolia Partnership and Cooperation Agreement, all adopted between 2012 and 2016.